 When did any of the major events actually happen?
 Does Black Panther take place before or after Spider-Man: Homecoming?
 Did Thor really arrive on Earth during the events of Iron Man 2?
 Steve Rogers went missing in 1945, but how long was he frozen?
 The first Guardians of the Galaxy and Vol. 2 take place how many months apart?
 And how does Ant-Man and the Wasp fit into all this?

-With 18 movies and counting, there’s a lot to keep track of, and Marvel Studios didn’t make the timeline all that easy.
+With 19 movies set before the events of Infinity War, there’s a lot to keep track of, and Marvel Studios didn’t make the timeline all that easy.
 Sure, the night the Winter Soldier killed Howard and Maria Stark may have been explicitly stated on screen as Dec.
 16, 1991, but Marvel has been notoriously coy about when “present-day” films actually are set.

 But fear not, true believers, our crack team of Marvel experts has got you covered.

 And by crack team, we mean one person, me, who spent way too much time watching every single Marvel film looking for blink-and-you-miss-it clues to create what we believe to be the closest to a definitive timeline of Earth-199999.

 This is an extended cut of a video we made for the hardcore MCU maven, featuring every significant moment (and a few seemingly insignificant ones) throughout the history of the Marvel Cinematic Universe.
 (Check it out on our Facebook page.)

 First, a note on our methodology.
 Before you troll us asking why we set The Avengers in 2010, even though it was released in 2012, let us tell you what we used to figure this all out: Spider-Man: Homecoming.